-This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
+This letter also provides precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
-To the extent this letter indicates that your medical information was impacted, we have also provided information on protecting your medical information on the following pages.
+To the extent that it is helpful, we are also suggesting steps you can take to protect your medical information on the following pages.